The NDSS is administered by Diabetes Australia

 You can do this check yourself.
 This is also called self-monitoring your blood glucose levels.This checks the glucose levels in your blood at a single point in time.

-This is done with a continuous glucose monitoring (CGM) or flash glucose monitoring (Flash GM) device.
-These are small wearable monitors.
+Continuous glucose monitoring (CGM) devices are small wearable monitors.
 They measure your glucose levels all day and night by a small sensor inserted under your skin.

 How to do a finger prick blood glucose check